 Our Board and Compensation Committee may make cash bonus and non-equity incentive plan awards in their discretion.
+In May 2020, we awarded Dr. Guenther a cash bonus of \$10,000 in connection with his product development efforts.

-In April 2019, our Compensation Committee determined that no cash awards would be paid to our executive officers for their services in 2018 and in February 2020, our Compensation Committee determined that no cash awards would be paid to our executive officers for their services in 2019.
+In February 2020, our Compensation Committee determined that no cash awards would be paid to our executive officers for their services in 2019.
+The Compensation Committee has yet to make any determinations regarding the payment of cash awards to our executive officers for their services in 2020.
+If the Compensation Committee approves any cash awards to be paid to our executive officers, we will report these awards pursuant to a Current Report on Form 8-K.